abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 DaemonSet or the `pod-template-hash` in a Deployment.
 It provides a means of tracking the revision of the Pod Template and enables rollback functionality.

-3) More information can be gleaned about the state of the StatefulSet by describing it.
+3) More information on the StatefulSet can be gleaned about the state of the StatefulSet by describing it.
 ```
-$ kbuectl describe statefulset sts-example
+$ kubectl describe statefulset sts-example
 ```
 Within the events, notice that it is creating claims for volumes before each Pod is created.